Student Organizations 2014-2015

-Established in 1904 (co-ed since 1976), Alpha Kappa Psi is the oldest and largest professional business fraternity in the world.
+Alpha Kappa Psi is the oldest and largest co-ed professional business fraternity in the world.
 With core values of Brotherhood, Knowledge, Integrity, Service, and Unity, it is recognized as the premier developer of principled business leaders.
-Through guest speakers from every industry, professional workshops, internships offered exclusively to brothers, community service projects, and social events, Alpha Kappa Psi improves every brother’s college experience and beyond.
-For additional information, please contact Alpha Kappa Psi.
+Through guest speakers from every industry, professional workshops, internships offered exclusively to brothers, community service projects, and social events, Alpha Kappa Psi improves every member’s college experience and beyond.
+For additional information, please contact us at firstname.lastname@example.org.

 Boston University Consulting Group

-Boston University Consulting group (BUCG) is a collaborative organization that focuses on career development in the field of consulting for students of all academic backgrounds.
-BUCG prepares students for a career in consulting through comprehensive workshops, mock interviews and alumni panels to equip its members with confidence and experience.
+Boston University Consulting group (BUCG) is a collaborative organization focused on preparing students of all academic backgrounds for careers in consulting.
+We sponsor comprehensive workshops, mock interviews and alumni panels to this end.

 Boston University Finance & Investment Club

-Boston University Finance and Investment Club (“BUFC”) is an interactive, team-oriented experience focused on mentoring and guiding its members from their first year of college to their first year on the job.
-BUFC challenges its members to ask the right questions when analyzing an industry such as “how are these companies able to maintain a profit” or “what makes them successful.”
-Incoming Freshmen and seasoned Seniors are able to meaningfully contribute side-by-side to BUFC’s live fund through guided investment research and management.
-BUFC provides countless networking opportunities for its members to meet Boston University alumni from the recent graduates to the senior executives.
+Boston University Finance and Investment Club (BUFC) is an interactive, team-oriented group focused on mentoring its members from their first year of college to their first year on the job.
+Incoming freshmen and seasoned seniors are able to contribute to BUFC’s live fund through guided investment research and management.
+BUFC provides networking opportunities for its members to meet alumni from recent graduates to the senior executives.
 Events include the annual Wall Street Trip and Your Future in Finance Conference.
-For additional information please contact the Boston University Finance & Investment Club.
+For additional information email us at BUinvest@bu.edu.

 Boston University Marketing Club (BUMKC)

-Boston University Marketing is an on-campus student association for those who have an interest in the Marketing field.
-Through guest speakers & other events planned throughout the year, Boston University Marketing connects students with the Marketing world outside of the classroom.
-Please contact the Boston University Marketing Club (BUMKC) for more information.
+The Boston University Marketing Club is for students who have an interest in the marketing career field.
+Through guest speakers and other events planned throughout the year, BUMKC connects students with the marketing world outside the classroom.
+Please contact email@example.com for more information.